≡ Menu

 Eventually…

-There is a second variant of this condition which is known as Invasive Perianal Adenoma.
-This basically means that the tumors are spreading around the localized area.
-This is much less common than the usual disease, which will often only have one lump per location.
+As the adenoma grows, you may notice lumps and bumps around your dog’s anal sac and anal region.
+Unfortunately, a second variant of this condition is Invasive Perianal Adenoma.
+This means that the tumors are spreading around the localized area.
+This is much less common than the usual disease, which often only has one lump per location.

 Now…